giantswarm/docs/src/content/getting-started/persistent-volumes/vmware-vsphere/index.md

       storage: 6Gi
 ```

-Note that the Access Mode, while being fixed with Named Disks, still needs to be defined as `ReadWriteOnce` in the manifest.
+Note that the Access Mode, while being fixed with CNS Disks, still needs to be defined as `ReadWriteOnce` in the manifest.

 Further, as we are not defining a Storage Class the Kubernetes cluster will just take the default storage class (here `csi-vsphere-sc-delete`).